-Frank P. Greinke is one of our former directors and the trustee of the Greinke Trust.
-The Greinke Trust acquired its shares of Series B Preferred Stock from Lyles United, LLC in December 2009.
+Frank P. Greinke was one of our former directors and the trustee of the Greinke Personal Living Trust Dated April 20, 1999 ("Greinke Trust").
+The Greinke Trust acquired shares of Series B Preferred Stock from Lyles United, LLC in December 2009.
 The preferred-to-common conversion ratio of the Series B Preferred Stock is approximately 1-for-0.68.